jakobzhao/geog458/readme.md

 **GitHub:** This course material will be hosted on GitHub instead of UW Canvas.
 On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and create new GitHub repositories to turn in the lab deliverables.
 By the end of this quarter, you will be more proficient in operating a cloud-based coding environment and able to host your work online as a way to gain public and peer attentions.

-**In-class presentation leadership:** You and your group mates will lead at least one in-class discussion.
-Please work together to prepare some activities and guiding questions that will inspire and structure our discussion of the material.

 **Labs:** You need to finish all four labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Think Pieces:** for week 1 to 8, there will be weekly reading assignments.
 To evaluate your reflection upon each week's reading material, we set up a discussion board for each week.
 You need to submit think pieces to **3** out of the 8 weeks' discussion topics.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.

-~~**Final Collaborative Project:** During the quarter, you will work with your group members to work on a collaborative project.
-During the final week, you will present your final project in class.
-The requirement for the final project will be published soon.~~

 **Individual Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I have decided to change the final collaborative project as individual base, and cancel lab 5.
 So, at the end of this quarter, you only need to submit this final project. check out  [the detailed requirement for final project](project/project.md)